THE SUNDAY TIMES BESTSELLER, RICHARD & JUDY PICK & GUARDIAN BOOKS OF THE YEAR, LONGLISTED FOR THE THEAKSTON CRIME NOVEL OF THE YEAR AWARD

 'THE BEST CRIME NOVEL OF THE DECADE' Steve Cavanagh, bestselling author of Twisted

-'A true skin-crawler' Guardian, BEST BOOKS OF SUMMER
+'A true skin-crawler' Guardian

 'This flawlessly plotted thriller absolutely deserves to be shouted about' Sunday Mirror